 How to acquire links that won’t get us into trouble with Google’s algorithm?

-Knowing sites you want to get links from is not effective.
 You want to know actual people who can link to your content.

 - Identify the most prominent (and active) content creators in your niche (bloggers, authors, journalists)